bsdimp/freebsd-git-docs/git-how.md

 ## The `doc` repository.

 The documentation repository ('doc') is the simplest repository.
-It has no branches (large scale collaberation projects are done with forks).
+It has no branches (large scale collaboration projects are done with forks).
 It has a number of tags that describe the doc tree at various releases.